kyoheikoyama/TCRPrediction/README.md

 - explain.py: This script is used for explaining, adding, and acquiring Attention in a trained model for an arbitrary array.
 The output is the Attention, not just the acquisition of the score of the prediction.
 - precompute_dict.py, calc_distances_pdb.py, run_ligplot.py, create_pdb_info.py: These scripts use PDB files as input to determine CDR regions, calculate remaining period distances, and obtain hydrogen bond information using Ligprot.
 The `create_pdb_info.py` script provides information for each amino acid residue, such as peptide-contacts or other information.

-## How to use for adhoc inputs
-- Create your own datasets.csv: for instance, ../data/sample_train.csv
-- then pass them in the `main_from_csv.py`

-`cd scripts && python main_from_csv.py --traincsv ../data/sample_train.csv  --testcsv ../data/sample_test.csv `

 ## Prediction